xeinebiu/dependy/packages/dependy/README.md

 **Dependy** is a lightweight and flexible dependency injection (DI) library for Dart.
 It simplifies managing services and their dependencies, making our code more modular, maintainable, and testable.
 Dependy supports hierarchical modules, dependency tracking, and circular dependency detection.
-It also supports asynchronous initialization, allowing services to be loaded efficiently when needed.
+It also supports eager or lazy/asynchronous initialization, allowing services to be loaded efficiently when needed.

 ### Key Features: